 The Township of Pine Board of Supervisors has developed a program to establish fair, reasonable and equitable uniform fees so that property owners within a stormwater management district (except those owning properties that have been predetermined to already have appropriate and adequate installation and maintenance, in accordance with best management practices, of stormwater management facilities or those properties that have been determined to be tax exempt) will pay an equitable share of the costs of operation, maintenance, repair, inspection, regulatory compliance, administration, replacement and construction of improvements related to the stormwater management facilities, stormwater management systems, management plans and related services provided or paid for by the Township of Pine.

-The proposed program for creating the stormwater management district and imposing the fees established herein has received input and comment from the public through its review at publicly advertised public meetings of the Township of Pine's Board of Supervisors (including on October 20, 2017) and has been the subject of a specific public hearing held upon this article (and duly advertised by required public notice) on December 4, 2017, at 6:30 p.m. in the Township of Pine's Community Center.
+The proposed program for creating the stormwater management district and imposing the fees established herein has received input and comment from the public through its review at publicly advertised public meetings of the Township of Pine's Board of Supervisors (including on October 20, 2017) and has been the subject of a specific public hearing held upon this chapter (and duly advertised by required public notice) on December 4, 2017, at 6:30 p.m. in the Township of Pine's Community Center.

 The fees as determined herein are fair, reasonable, equitable, and uniform, and are based on the following facts:

 The fees specified herein shall be applicable to all properties within the Township of Pine's Stormwater Management District, except as may otherwise be provided by the terms of this chapter.

 Tax-exempt properties, as so determined by the Allegheny County Real Estate Department, will not be assessed the fees specified herein.